tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 ### Use the Cloud Provider of Your Choice
 While deployments on Tembo Cloud have multi-vendor selection on its roadmap, Tembo Self Hosted can be used on any cloud service that supports Kubernetes.
-This means if you prefer a certain cloud vendor, but Tembo Cloud doesn’t support it at this time, you can self-deploy Tembo Self Hosted!
+This means if you prefer a certain cloud vendor, but Tembo Cloud doesn't support it at this time, you can self-deploy Tembo Self Hosted!
 This extends both to major and minor cloud providers, as long as they provide Kubernetes as a service.